-- i.
-Entertainment: - ii.
-Motor Vehicles as defined in the VAT Act 89 of 1991 (refer to Annexure 5); and - iii.
-Goods and services it acquired as an agent on behalf of someone else.
+- Entertainment: - Motor Vehicles as defined in the VAT Act 89 of 1991 (refer to Annexure 5); and - Goods and services it acquired as an agent on behalf of someone else.

 Component approach

 The component approach is a GRAP-supported approach where complex assets are split into separate depreciable parts for recording.
 The key considerations in determining what should become a separately depreciable part (component) are: